assemble/assemble-hekyll/README.md

 As with any site, you'll need to make some customizations, and potentially fix any remaining issues that were missed by the plugin.
 If you find a bug, or something that doesn't work, but you think this plugin should handle it, please [don't hesitate to create an issue](../../issues/new).

 ## About

+### Related projects

+You might also be interested in these projects:

+* [generate-hekyll](https://www.npmjs.com/package/generate-hekyll): Scaffold out a handlebars theme from a Jekyll theme using Hekyll. | [homepage](https://github.com/generate/generate-hekyll "Scaffold out a handlebars theme from a Jekyll theme using Hekyll.")
+* [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
+Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")
+* [hekyll-cli](https://www.npmjs.com/package/hekyll-cli): CLI for hekyll, the Jekyll to Handlebars theme converter. | [homepage](https://github.com/jonschlinkert/hekyll-cli "CLI for hekyll, the Jekyll to Handlebars theme converter.")
+* [hekyll](https://www.npmjs.com/package/hekyll): Migrate Jekyll (gh-pages) themes to use handlebars instead of liquid. | [homepage](https://github.com/jonschlinkert/hekyll "Migrate Jekyll (gh-pages) themes to use handlebars instead of liquid.")

 ### Contributing